-Helpful resources for fragile X syndrome
+How is fragile X syndrome treated?

 Throughout childhood, ongoing therapies and support to address learning and intellectual disabilities, speech disorders, gross and fine motor deficits, anxiety and other behavioral and emotional difficulties may be necessary.
 Counseling and medications are often recommended to help children with behavioral, emotional or social issues.
-The treatment of fragile X syndrome depends on each particular child’s needs.
-In most cases, treatment involves strong early intervention therapies to address developmental delays, including speech, occupational, and physical therapies.
-Specific therapies for autism spectrum disorders may also be recommended, if needed.

-About15% of individuals with fragile X also have seizures that are treated with medications by a neurologist.
+About 15% of individuals with fragile X also have seizures that are treated with medications by a neurologist.
 Screening and treatment of seizures and other associated medical problems are also important to optimize development and behavior, such as treatment of ear infections (to ensure adequate hearing for speech development), sleep disorders, sensory-based feeding difficulties, constipation and others.

 There are also many new medications that have been developed specifically for fragile X syndrome that target the underlying neurobiological differences caused by the fragile X mutation and missing FMRP protein.
 These medications are currently being studied in Colorado and around the country.